 Presented to: An individual or team of up to three in number

 Scope: For outstanding contributions to electric transmission and distribution

-Prize: The award consists of a certificate and honorarium.
+Prize: The award consists of a bronze medal, a certificate, and honorarium.

 Basis for judging: In the evaluation process, the following criteria are considered: technological importance, successful application, originality, leadership, publications, and the quality of the nomination.

 Nomination deadline: 31 January